- Family Background:

 - Born in Brisbane, Stephen is a descendant of the Nunukul people and the Munaldjali clan of the Yugambeh Nation from SE Queensland.

-In 1991 Stephen was appointed Artistic Director of the internationally acclaimed Bangarra Dance Theatre and has developed a signature body of works that have become milestones in Australian performing arts.
+In 1991, Stephen was appointed Artistic Director of Bangarra and has developed a signature body of works that have become milestones in Australian performing arts.

 - 1993 - Paris Opera Screen award, Grand Prix for Black River (Film)

 - 1997 - Australian Dance Award for Outstanding Achievement in Choreography

 - 2001 - Helpmann Award for Best New Australian Work & Best Dance Work, Skin

 - 2002 - Helpmann Award for Best Choreography, Corroboree

 - 2002 - Matilda Award for Contribution to the Arts in Queensland

 - 2003 - Sidney Myer Performing Arts Award, Individual Award

 - 2004 - Sidney Myer Performing Arts Award, Indigenous Individual